JulesDavoust/ScalaProject/readme.md

 ### Components Presentation

+**Graph.scala :**

+The [`Graph.scala`](/core/src/main/scala/Graph.scala) file provides the basic functions of a graph and its data in the for of an adjacency matrix.
+It allows to generalize graphs.

+**DirectedGraph.scala :**

+The [`DirectedGraph.scala`](/core/src/main/scala/DirectedGraph.scala) file provides the implementation of the graph's modification functions for directed graphs.

+**UndirectedGraph.scala :**

+The [`UndirectedGraph.scala`](/core/src/main/scala/UndirectedGraph.scala) file provides the implementation of the graph's modification functions for undirected graphs.

 **GraphJson.scala :**

 The [`GraphJson.scala`](/core/src/main/scala/GraphJson.scala) file provides the functionality to serialize and deserialize graphs to and from JSON.
 This allows for easy storage and retrieval of graph data, for both types of graph.